rook/rook/design/object-bucket/object-bucket.md

 ## Looking Forward

-- The bucket lib does not enforce Resource Quotas because quota are not yet supported for CRDs.
+- The bucket lib does not enforce Resource Quotas because quotas are not yet supported for CRDs.
 A [PR](https://github.com/kubernetes/kubernetes/pull/72384) exists for enabling quotas on CRDs.

 - Custom Bucket and Object policies are not defined for OBCs.
 Currently all user keys will have Object PUT/GET/DELETE and object policy setting permissions.
 It would be useful to allow users to link secondary keys with a subset of these permissions to buckets.